 Could western adoptions ever withstand such transparency and uncertainty?

 Representations of restavek as being “informal” or “underground” are disingenuous.
-According to Haitian law, only partial adoptions that allow the biological parents contact with their children were recognized in Haiti before June 2012 (before the country became a signatory to the Hague Convention).
-In other words, all foreign full adoptions from Haiti were illegal before this Summer.
+According to Haitian Law, only partial adoptions that allow the biological parents contact with their children were recognized in Haiti before June 2012, i.e. before the country became a signatory to the less-stringent Hague Convention.
+In other words, all foreign full adoptions from Haiti were illegal before summer 2012.

-Many poor Haitian children — my own mother included — have had their education, and their flight abroad to help wrest their families from poverty, sponsored by restavek adoption.
-By linking Haitian rich and poor, and those at home to those abroad in the care of children, this unconventional adoption system denies souls to the sweatshops and impedes neo-colonialism.
+Many poor Haitians, my own mother included, have had their education, and their flight abroad to help wrest their families from poverty, sponsored by restavek adoption during their childhood.
+By linking Haitian rich to poor, and those at home to those abroad, in the care of children, this unconventional adoption system denies souls to the sweatshops and impedes neo-colonialism.

-Editor’s Notes: Image one is of Laura Silsby and other missionaries imprisoned in Haiti in 2010.
-Image four is of Douglas Perlitz in November 2004.
-Children’s images are of Haitian children being removed to France, the U.S. and Holland in 2010.
+Editor’s Notes: Image one is of Laura Silsby and other missionaries imprisoned in Haiti in 2010; image four is of Douglas Perlitz in November 2004; all children’s images are of Haitian children being removed to France, the US and Holland immediately after the earthquake in 2010.